arifnurrizqi/duino-clock/README.md

 # Duino-clock
 ## About
-  A simple arduino digital clock + temperature and humidity room monitoring
+  A simple Arduino digital clock with buttons for adjust time + temperature and humidity room monitoring
 ## Materials
    * Arduino.
    * RTC DS1307